Make The Most Of Your Smaller Meta Ad Budget

 If the goal of your ad is to grow your email list with new subscribers, confirm you are in fact doing that.
 Check your CRM to see if the amount of leads you see in Facebook's ads manager is the same (or close to) what you see in your CRM.

 Then ask yourself - are the lead costs reasonable?
 Depending on your niche, you could expect to spend $2 - $10 for a lead.
-My artist clients generally spend $2 to get someone to opt in for a free download.
-My ads generate $5 leads.
-It’s just because my niche is a little more competitive than my artist clients.
+My creative clients generally spend $2 to get someone to opt in for a free download.
+The ads I run for my own business generate $5-$7 leads.
+It’s just because my niche is a little more competitive than my creative clients.

 The other metrics I’m looking at are: